 Figure 1(a) shows the tree generated by the DDMC algorithm.
-This tree runs through nodes S, D_1 , D_2 , D_3 , and D_4 , because at each step, the path ending at a destination node will always be selected since it has a lower cost.
+This tree runs through nodes S, D1, D2, D3, and D4, because at each step, the path ending at a destination node will always be selected since it has a lower cost.
 This gives a tree cost of 7, as opposed to a cost of 14 if a tree of least-delay paths (LDT) is constructed as shown in Figure 1(b).
-However, with a DDMC tree, the path delays for nodes D_3 and D_4 are 7 and 8 respectively, and hence for both destinations the delay bound of 6 is violated.
-To satisfy the delay bound, a solution is to then replace the paths to D_3 and D_4 by the least-delay paths (LDP) as shown in Figure 1(c).
-We call such a tree DDMC+LDP.
-Now the cost of the finally formed tree becomes 11, which is not the lowest cost possible (as we show below).
+However, with a DDMC tree, the path delays for nodes D3 and D4 are 7 and 8 respectively, and hence for both destinations the delay bound of 6 is violated.
+To satisfy the delay bound, a possible solution is to replace the paths to D3 and D4 by the least-delay paths (LDP) as shown in Figure 1(c).
+Now the cost of the finally formed DDMC+LDP tree becomes 11, which is not the lowest cost possible (as we show below).